 Aubrieta plants grow best in areas with cool summers that mirror their alpine climate.
-Periods of high humidity are fine; in fact, the cool, damp climate of Great Britain or Washington state are where you are most likely to find extraordinary specimens of aubrieta plants.
+Periods of high humidity are fine; in fact, the cool, damp climate of Great Britain or Washington state is where you are most likely to find extraordinary specimens of aubrieta plants.

-Varieties of Aubrieta
+Types of Aubrieta

 Aubrieta complements the container garden as a trailing plant, softening container edges.
 Plant it as a companion to other rock garden flowers with similar growing needs, like dianthus.

 The flowers and form of aubrieta and creeping phlox (Phlox subulata) are so similar as to be indistinguishable at first glance.
 Both plants grow as a creeping mat, spreading across the border's edge or trailing down walls.
-However, creeping phlox plants are more heat and drought tolerant than aubrieta, which may account for its preference in American gardens.
+However, creeping phlox plants are more heat- and drought-tolerant than aubrieta, which may account for its preference in American gardens.